Denodo - Access and Permissions Within a Denodo VDB

 • Mask sensitive fields

-To implement Row Level Security, perform the following steps:
+To implement Row-Level Security, perform the following steps:

-1. Navigate to Administration > Role Management.
+1. Navigate to the Administration tab and select Role Management.

-5. Click the pencil icon in the View Restrictions column of the view on which the restriction will apply.
+4. Click the pencil icon in the View Restrictions column of the view on which the restriction will apply.

-6. Click New.
+5. Click New.

 Keywords: